 - Information about your computer, including your IP address, geographic location, browser type and version, and operating system;

-- Information about your visits to and use of this website including the referring source, length of visit, page views, and website navigation paths;
+- Information about your visits to and use of this website, including the referring source, length of visit, pages viewed, and website navigation paths;

-- Information generated during the use of our site, including when, how often and under what circumstances you use it;
+- Information generated when you use our site, including when, how often and under what circumstances you use it;

-- Information that you enter when you use the services on our website;
+- Information you enter when using our website services;

-Before disclosing personal information about another individual to us, you must obtain that individual’s consent to the disclosure and processing of that personal information under the terms of this policy
+Before disclosing personal information about another person to us, you must obtain that person’s consent to the disclosure and processing of that personal information in accordance with the terms of this policy.

 Use of your personal information